-Edit the code contract class (NonZeroAttribute in our case) and replace the implementation of the GetError-Message method by a call to the GetMessage(String) method.
-Pass a unique message identifier to this method.
+Edit the code contract class (NonZeroAttribute in our case) to call ContractServices.ExceptionFactory.
+CreateException() in the validation method(s), as shown in Customizing Contract Exceptions on page 199.
+Use a unique messageld (e.g. "NonZeroErrorMessage") to identify the message text template.

-'''

-protectedoverridestring GetErrorMessage()

-{

-return ContractLocalizedTextProvider.Current.GetMessage("NonZeroErrorMessage");

-}

-'''

 2. Edit your implementation of the LocalizedTextProvider class and include the message for your custom contract: